 Disassemble the Fireplace

 This step will vary depending on the design of your fireplace.
 If you have glass doors, a metal screen, or a mesh curtain, remove them for easier cleaning.
 Carefully disassemble the logs and remove the burner unit.
-If possible, take the components outside to prevent spreading dust and soot in your living area.
+If possible, take the components outside for cleaning to prevent spreading dust and soot in your living area.

-When it is time to reassemble the components of the gas fireplace, they must go back in the exact same configuration as when you began.
+When it is time to reassemble the components of the gas fireplace, they must go back in the exactly same configuration as when you began.
 If you're not sure if you'll remember how to do it, snap several pictures with your phone of each step.

 Brush and Inspect